Overwork and Stress? or Commitment and Joy?

-She said it because I modeled it.
 “Mommies are too tired.”

-It’s true, I’m not sure the phrase “too tired” was strong enough for how I felt, all the time.
+Truly, I’m not sure the phrase “too tired” was strong enough for how I felt, all the time.

 I was working full-time as a health-care provider.
 I was pregnant with my second.
 And, of course, other issues on the home front demanded my attention (aren’t there ALWAYS “other issues” on the home front?)

 I was sure I couldn’t possibly slow down.
 My patients needed me, my family needed me.
 Where could I cut corners?
 Nowhere that I could see.

 It was not long after that when I came down with pneumonia.
 Which did stop me in my tracks, for a while.

 And somehow, while I was really sick, everybody muddled along without me.
 It took me way too many years to learn that if I stepped back some – without getting sick — they all would have continued muddling along.

 Take Our Daughters and Sons to Work Day